bramoscazares/IndividualAssignment/README.txt

     puzzleDescription   - The puzzle's description.
     puzzleAnswer        - The correct answer to the puzzle. roomlocation        - The item's room location.

+"monsters.txt":
+    This file has all information for the monsters that will be placed in rooms.
+    Each line in this file follows the following format, separated by "=".

+    [ monsterName=description=roomlocation=healthPoints=attackPoints=threshold ]

+        monsterName         - The monster name.
+        description         - The monster's description.
+        roomlocation        - The monster's room location.
+        healthPoints        - The amount of hp points this monster has. attackPoints        - The amount of atk damage this monster can deal. threshold           - A int value that will be used to determine if this monster will deal double damage.

 MAP DETAILS: -----------------------------------------------------------------------------------------------------